Program overview

 The Double Degree - Honours Bachelor Of Arts - Music & Bachelor Of Education - Intermediate/Senior program at Lakehead University is designed for students who aspire to combine their passion for music with a career in education.
 This unique program allows students to earn two degrees simultaneously, equipping them with the skills and knowledge necessary to teach music at the intermediate and senior levels.
 The program emphasizes both theoretical and practical aspects of music education, ensuring that graduates are well-prepared for the challenges of teaching in today’s diverse classrooms.

-- Integration of practical teaching experiences throughout the program.
+- Inclusion of professional development workshops and seminars throughout the program.

 Featured Experiences

-- Co-op opportunities that allow students to gain practical teaching experience in real classroom settings.
+- Co-op opportunities that provide real-world teaching experience in educational settings.

-- Joint partner programs with local schools to enhance community engagement and learning.
+- Joint partner programs with local schools for hands-on teaching practice.

-- Access to state-of-the-art music facilities and resources for hands-on learning.
+- Access to state-of-the-art music facilities and resources for practice and performance.

 - Workshops and masterclasses with experienced educators and musicians.